Universal541/brianreymore/src/content/essays/the-man-who-never-swore-and-the-bastard-who-saved-your-life.md

 Perhaps not literally, but certainly in spirit.

 He is the man who always knows the correct thing to say.
-His language is impeccable.
+His language is beyond reproach.
 His manners are polished.
 His public image has been carefully maintained for so long that even he may no longer know where the performance ends and the person begins.

 He would never use an offensive word in mixed company.